Skip to main content

 Pennsylvania Voting Guide

-Voting is a critical aspect of a functioning democracy.
-Pennsylvania has taken many steps to make voting accessible for residents, but casting your ballot can be confusing if you are unfamiliar with the local process.
-Take some time to familiarize yourself with the voting process in this Pennsylvania voting guide.
+Pennsylvania has taken many steps to make voting accessible for residents.
+But casting your ballot can be confusing if you are unfamiliar with the local process.
+Familiarize yourself with the voting process in this Pennsylvania voting guide.

 You are eligible to vote in Pennsylvania if you are:

-• A citizen of the United States of America for at least 30 days prior to the election
+• A citizen of the United States of America for at least 30 days before the election

-• A resident of Pennsylvania for at least 30 days prior to the election
+• A resident of Pennsylvania for at least 30 days before the election

 • At least 18 years of age on Election Day